Arundel Castle's Duke of Norfolk planned Queen's funeral since 2002 - this is what he thought of the historic service

 "So that gave ourselves an extra day.
 I managed to arrange things so the coffin came back down on Tuesday night from Scotland.

-"It was taken too Westminster Hall, where an extra 50/60,000 people could see the coffin.”
+"It was taken to Westminster Hall, where an extra 50/60,000 people could see the coffin.”

 The Duke of Norfolk said people were willing, ‘because of their love for the Queen’, to queue for up to 14 hours in some cases.